btc-vision/logger/README.md

 ## Introduction

 More than your typical logger.
 Why not bring style to your logs?
-The OPNet LoggerNode library allows you to create and style logs for your OPNet applications.
+The OPNet logger library allows you to create and style logs for your OPNet applications.
 Written in TypeScript!

 ## Getting Started